jwbargsten/snex/README.md

     `docs/snippets/global-default-config.md`
 2.  the config section `default` in your `snex.conf` file (which overwrites the global default).
-3.  the specific config section in your `snex.conf` (the section name is only for the show, it does not have any effect.
-Only `default` is reserved.).
+3.  the specific config section in your `snex.conf` (the section name is prefix for snippets `default` is reserved.).
 The configuration in a specific section overwrites the default section which overwrites the global default config.

 ## Run